Skip to main content

 Accra

-Crispy saltfish (cod) fritters mixed with flour, herbs, and peppers.
-West African roots adapted to Caribbean ingredients.
-Popular breakfast item or party appetizer.
+Crisp saltfish (cod) fritters made with flour, herbs, and peppers.
+The dish came from West Africa and adapted to Caribbean ingredients.
+Eaten at breakfast or passed around at parties.

 Allergens: